ALUMINUM EXTRUSION BENDING MACHINE

 Three-roll bending pushes an extrusion around three different rolls placed in a triangular shape.
 The rolls are adjusted to form a precise angle, up to a 360-degree rotation, that can roll horizontally or vertically.
 As the extrusion is slowly moved across the power-driven rollers, it begins to curve and bend.

-The profile is guided along three adjustable rollers and then bent step-by-step in controlled fashion into the desired radius.
+The profile is guided along three adjustable rollers and then bent step-by-step in a controlled fashion into the desired radius.
 Roll bending is ideal for profiles with complex cross-sections and different radii.
 The rollers are tailored for a certain type of profile so that they guide and support the profile perfectly.

-Extrusions are limited to a single bend per cycle, meaning a higher angle of bend would take longer to reach the desired angle.
+Extrusions are limited to a single bend per cycle, meaning a higher angle of the bend would take longer to reach the desired angle.
 Though it may take longer, the maximum bend radius is unlimited.
 Symmetrical profiles are preferable for roll bending.

 Roll forming is used for single and multi-plain bending, typically bend to section width ratio 10:1 in some cases it is possible to go down as low as 6:1.
 Features include: